GreysonPMeyer/Project-Leonardo/README.md

 ## My Contributions
 * Cleaned the dataset of entries with broken URLs
 * Implemented the initial k-means algorithm
-* Devised the similarity scores
+* Devised the similarity metrics
+* Created a working version of the streamlit app

 ## License <a name="license"></a>